Resources for Economically Disadvantaged/Underresourced Students

 These are resources for economically disadvantaged students with particularly strong academic backgrounds.

 Questbridge - Approximately four dozen rigorous and selective colleges and universities provide full scholarships through this program.
-I recently worked with an applicant who received a full scholarship to Stanford University through this program.
+I have worked with applicants who received full scholarships to Dartmouth University, Stanford University, and Yale University through this program.
 The program requires applicants to write a large number of essays during a short period of time. https://www.questbridge.org/

 Matchlighters - Matchlighters Scholars Program (collegeessayguy.com)